ultimate271/notes/gibson/neuromancer04.md

 wall.
 Behind the counter a boy with a shaven head stared vacantly into space, a dozen spikes of microsoft protruding from the socket behind his ear.

+### Molly inquires of the Panther Modern's with Larry, but Larry detects Case riding Molly
 “Larry, you in, man?”
 She positioned herself in front of him.
 The boy’s eyes focused.
 He sat up in his chair and pried a bright magenta splinter from his socket with a dirty thumbnail.